Brooklyn Museum | Ethnographic UX Research

 What's currently working?

-Visitors are excited about First Saturdays, having the schedule beforehand is beneficial to plan their visit
+Visitors are excited about First Saturdays, and having the schedule beforehand is beneficial to plan their visit

 Appreciated signs across general exhibitions